DodoBirby/metroid-prime-origins-archi-rando/README.md

 I recommend making a copy of `GAME_FOLDER` before performing any of the following steps so you can still play the vanilla game.

-**MAKE SURE YOU ARE USING THE 1.0.4 RELEASE OF METROID PRIME ORIGINS OR THE PATCH WON'T WORK**
+**MAKE SURE YOU ARE USING THE 1.0.5 VM RELEASE OF METROID PRIME ORIGINS OR THE PATCH WON'T WORK**

 You'll need to apply the `randomizer_patch.xdelta` to the `data.win` file in `GAME_FOLDER`.